 ERRCs for Existing Senior Living Facilities

 As the fire code has been updated, existing senior living facilities are finding themselves subject to ERRC requirements.
-Requirements for existing buildings vary from one municipality to the next.
+Requirements for emergency responder radio coverage in existing buildings vary from one municipality to the next.
 Even if not mandated in your area, renovations may trigger the requirement for ERRC.

 HealthSignals is uniquely prepared to solve this problem.
 We understand the fire code, we coordinate with the local fire and emergency officials to do the testing and certification required for you.
 We have the skilled technicians, the measuring equipment, and testing procedures to satisfy your local officials.

 We provide leading-edge design, amplification equipment, and installation of that equipment.
 We will get you into compliance and help keep your residents and staff safe.

 Contact us today to discuss Emergency Responder Radio Coverage in your building.

 Senior Living Facilities Must-Have Infrastructures: In-Building Emergency Responder Radio Coverage

 This whitepaper will dive into everything you need to know about the radio coverage that is needed to not only keep up to code, but also to ensure the safety of all your residents and staff!